Comparing Electromed (ELMD) & Its Rivals

 |Electromed Competitors

-Electromed has a beta of 0.32, meaning that its stock price is 68% less volatile than the S&P 500.
-Comparatively, Electromed’s rivals have a beta of 24.48, meaning that their average stock price is 2,348% more volatile than the S&P 500.
+Electromed has a beta of 0.32, suggesting that its stock price is 68% less volatile than the S&P 500.
+Comparatively, Electromed’s rivals have a beta of 22.74, suggesting that their average stock price is 2,174% more volatile than the S&P 500.

+This table compares Electromed and its rivals gross revenue, earnings per share and valuation.

 Summary